-Infectious tuberculosis (TB) disease is considered unlikely AND Either Another diagnosis is made that explains the clinical syndrome OR The patient has 3 negative acid-fast bacilli (AF sputum smear results has been on treatment delivered as directly observed therapy, and ha demonstrated clinical improvement

-While hospitalized for any reason, patients with pulmonary TB should remain in airborne infection isolation until they (1) are receiving standard multidrug antituberculosis therapy; (2) have demonstrated clinical improvement; and (3) have had 3 consecutive AFB-negative smear results of sputum specimens collected 8 to 24 hours apart, with at least 1 being an early morning specimen.34

-Because patients with TB disease who have negative AFB sputum smear results can still be infectious, patients with suspected disease who meet the above criteria for release from AII should not be released to an area where other patients with immunocompromising conditions or children <5 years are housed.35
+Criteria for Discontinuing Airborne Infection Isolation: Suspected Case of Tuberculosis of the Lungs, Airway, or Larynx Infec cons tious tuberculosis (TB) disease is idered unlikely AND Either Another diagnosis is made that explains the clinical syndrome OR The patient has 3 negative acid-fast bacilli (AFB) sputum smear results has been on treatment delivered as directly observed therapy, and has demonstrated clinical improvement Each of the 3 sputum specimens should be collected 8 to 24 hours apart, and at least 1 should be an early morning specimen (because respiratory secretions pool overnight).
+Generally, this will allow patients with negative AFB sputum smear results to be released from AII in 2 days.33 NOTE: Nevada Administrative Code 441A.380 was recently updated June 2019 to reflect AFB specimen collection is acceptable 8 to 24 hours apart, with at least 1 early morning specimen.
+While hospitalized for any reason, patients with pulmonary TB should remain in airborne infection isolation until they (1) are receiving standard multidrug antituberculosis therapy; (2) have demonstrated clinical improvement; and (3) have had 3 consecutive AFB-negative smear results of sputum specimens collected 8 to 24 hours apart, with at least 1 being an early morning specimen.
+34 Because patients with TB disease who have negative AFB sputum smear results can still be infectious, patients with suspected disease who meet the above criteria for release from AII should not be released to an area where other patients with immunocompromising conditions or children <5 years are housed.
+35